-But now the chickens are coming home to roost.
+But now all of that is changing.
 The percentage of China’s population of prime working age began a slow decline in 2012.
-As yet, the demographic change is still in its fairly early phases, but it is gathering steam in a hurry.
+As yet, the demographic transformation is still in its fairly early phases, but it is gathering steam in a hurry.
 Between 2022 and 2050, the median age of the country as a whole is expected to increase from 39 to 51.
 Belying its popular reputation as an all-seeing, all-knowing long-term planner, the Communist Party was tardy in waking up to the danger this poses.
 It didn’t end the One Child policy until 2016, when, reversing course completely, it started encouraging couples to have at least three children, offering them an array of tax incentives and other benefits for doing so.
 But this program hasn’t been able to overcome a phenomenon that holds true across the regions and cultures of the world: when people get richer, they have fewer children.
 The country’s birth rate in 2021 was the lowest since 1949.

 In some countries facing similar demographic challenges, immigration has been able to make up some of the shortfall in new births, but the Chinese Communist Party’s entrenched xenophobia has made this remedy impossible there.
+(There are almost 2000 native-born Chinese for every one foreign immigrant in the country today, compared to, for example, six native-born Americans per immigrant.)
 In 2022, the overall population of China shrank for the first time since the Great Leap Forward.
-Barring a major disaster of some sort, India’s population will surpass that of China during 2023, making the latter no longer the most populous country on the planet for the first time since reasonably accurate statistics have existed.
+Barring a major disaster of some sort, India’s population will surpass that of China during 2023, making the latter something other than the most populous country on the planet for the first time since reasonably accurate statistics have existed.
 One facetious-sounding but telling number says it all: by 2025, sales of adult diapers may exceed those of baby diapers in China.

 Small wonder, then, that an ever more frantic-seeming Chinese government has taken to refusing outright to grant divorces to couples of child-bearing age, and made vasectomies and abortions ever harder to secure.
 For the magnitude of the problem is truly staggering.
 From ten workers per retiree in 2000, China will be down to two workers per retiree in 2050.
 A relatively generous pension program has long been one of the bedrocks of the Party’s support among the people.
 It is hard to see how this program can possibly be maintained without bankrupting the country.